China – Everything you need to know about Chinese culture, etiquette, protocol, visiting, doing business and communicating in or with China.

 - Your business card should include your title.
 If your company is the oldest or largest in your country, that fact should be on your card as well.

-- Hold the card in both hands when offering it, Chinese side facing the recipient.
+- Hold the card in both hands when offering it, the Chinese side facing the recipient.

 - Examine a business card before putting it on the table next to you or in a business card case.